josezeta/personal-readme/README.md

 My working hours are usually 8 to 6ish, I'm available by Slack pretty much 24/7 (but I do NOT expect the same from my team).
 Do not hesitate to call in the middle of the night if that is important.

-When I'm on vacation, Nobody will able to reach me i will usually go to the desert with no celullar reception.
+When I'm on vacation, Nobody will able to reach me i will usually go to the desert with no celular reception.

 ### What’s the best way to communicate with me?